The following list describes common words used with the Azure Maps services.

-Azure Active Directory (Azure AD): Azure AD is Microsoft's cloud-based identity and access management service.
-Azure Maps Azure AD integration is currently available in preview for all Azure Maps APIs.
-Azure AD supports Azure role-based access control (Azure RBAC) to allow fine-grained access to Azure Maps resources.
-To learn more about Azure Maps Azure AD integration, see Azure Maps and Azure AD and Manage authentication in Azure Maps.
+Microsoft Entra ID: Microsoft Entra ID is Microsoft's cloud-based identity and access management service.
+Azure Maps Microsoft Entra integration is currently available in preview for all Azure Maps APIs.
+Microsoft Entra ID supports Azure role-based access control (Azure RBAC) to allow fine-grained access to Azure Maps resources.
+To learn more about Azure Maps Microsoft Entra integration, see Azure Maps and Microsoft Entra ID and Manage authentication in Azure Maps.

 Azure Maps key: See Shared key authentication.

 Boundary: A line or polygon separating adjacent political entities, such as countries/regions, districts, and properties.
 A boundary is a line that may or may not follow physical features, such as rivers, mountains, or walls.

 Cadastre: A record of registered land and properties.
 See also Parcel.

 Camera: In the context of an interactive map control, a camera defines the maps field of view.
 The viewport of the camera is determined based on several map parameters: center, zoom level, pitch, bearing.

 Choropleth map: A thematic map in which areas are shaded in proportion to a measurement of a statistical variable.
 This statistical variable is displayed on the map.
 For example, coloring the boundary of each US state based on its relative population to all other states.